kevenewe/Election-Results/README.md

 ## Resources
 Data Source: election_results.csv

-## the analysis of the election show that:
+## The analysis of the election shows that:
   .
 There were 369,711 votes made in the election

   .
 The candidates were: